-For advertisement service providers (e.g., Google, Facebook, etc.), data is money and therefore forms a market and industry.
+For advertisement service providers (e.g., Google, Facebook, etc.), data is money and therefore forms a market and industry and thereby monopoly emerges.
 If there is business unsupervised, there will be dominance, and if there is a market unsupervised, there shall be an antitrust law to limit the wild growth of capital.
 Data privacy laws take care of you in the individual aspect, as the competition laws review this problem from the perspective of inappropriate conditions in the business.
 Robertson analyzed the massive and overdone gathering of personal information, in a perspective of not the conventional data privacy protection law but the competition law of the EU (Robertson, 2020).
 To apply antitrust concerns, later he justified the definition of the data market, emphasizing the monetary value, although the standard of which is vague for personal data.
 Following his discussion, the excessive data collection could therefore be interpreted as an abuse of monopoly in a way of either an inappropriate price (in the way of monetized collected data) of products exceeding the actual efficacy of the product or unfair trading condition triggered by the additional data exclusive to the competitors.
-Although the Internet environment of China is different from those of the EU or the U.S., the phenomenon of web dominance in China is also substantial, that the domestic giants like Tencent, Bytedanace, and Alibaba have implanted their information platform into almost everywhere at which someone can access to the Internet, leading to yet another kind of dominance, of the novel ability to collect data from the IP (Intellectual Property) in their control, except the aforementioned dominance of unfair price and trade condition.
+Yet there is another noteworthy dominance in China, of the novel ability to collect data from the IP (Intellectual Property) and online community in their control, except the aforementioned dominance of unfair price and trade condition.
+Although the Internet environment of China is different from those of the EU or the U.S., the phenomenon of web dominance in China is also substantial, that the domestic giants like Tencent, Bytedanace, and Alibaba have implanted their information platform into almost everywhere at which someone can access to the Internet, leading to such a type of informational dominace.
 In the recent antitrust case of Alibaba(The State Administration for Market Regulation imposed administrative penalties on Alibaba's "two-for-one" monopoly, 2021), China government has recently realized the harm of dominance in the Internet capitals but is still ignorant that the cause of such dominance relies upon the monopoly of the right to speak and to collect data in the virtual domain, and the only a concrete competition law in the Internet industry will refrain the problem of the excessive and inappropriate gathering of data of the information industry.